ExpertSupport/doc-workflow/installations.md

 ### Install Yarn

-[Yarn](https://yarnpkg.com/en/) is the app that enables automatic translation of your Markdown files to HTML for display.
+[Yarn](https://yarnpkg.com/en/) is a package manager that in the case of the angular repo, enables automatic translation of your Markdown files to HTML for display.
 With Yarn watching your files, you can edit in Markdown and immediately see the result in your browser.
 The [Yarn installation page](https://yarnpkg.com/lang/en/docs/install/) contains more info, including the instructions for installation on other operating systems.

-1. (Mac) In Terminal, `brew install yarn`
+1. (Mac) In Terminal enter the following command, `brew install yarn`

 This assumes you installed HomeBrew.